Rome, Italy (Fall 2020)

 Participating in Study Abroad is a way to change the way you see yourself as well as the world around you.
 Wherever you go, you will discover a world of new possibilities.

-Attend one of the following winter information sessions to learn more about studying in Rome for fall 2020.
+Attend one of the following spring information sessions to learn more about studying in Rome for fall 2020.
 All sessions will be held in the Language Learning Center on campus (77-1005):